Administrative Law

 2. Building Amnesty or Building Registration Certificate

-- Prevents demolition decision,
+- Prevents a demolition decision from being enforced,

-- Records existing structure,
+- Formally records the existing structure, and

-Practical Topics for Foreign Property Owners
+Practical Points for Foreign Property Owners

-1. Permanent Notification Address
+1. Maintaining a Permanent Notification Address

-For foreign property owner to receive notification:
+For a foreign property owner to receive notifications reliably:

-- Keeping address declaration in Turkey current,
+- Keeping the address declaration in Turkey current,

 2. Translation